fmoncomble/X-scraper/docs/README.md

 - Click `Download` to collect the output or `Reload` to start again

 ### Known issues and limitations
-- Elon Musk has repeatedly expressed his opposition to scraping Twitter data, collecting publicly available data for research purposes is legal in most countries.
+- Although Elon Musk has repeatedly expressed his opposition to scraping Twitter data, collecting publicly available data for research purposes is legal in most countries.
 However, as a precaution, it is advisable to create an ad-hoc account for this soecific purpose.
 - The add-on collects tweet by automatically scrolling the search results page.
 This makes repeated calls to the Twitter server, which eventually times out with a 429 response (Too may requests).
 When that happens (generally after scraping ~900 tweets), allow a few minutes for the server to 'cool down', then adjust your search parameters to avoid collecting duplicates and resume scraping.